Nossos serviços estão apresentando instabilidade no momento. Algumas informações podem não estar disponíveis.

 System of Vital Statistics

-With the objective of assessing the coverage of these System of Vital Statistics, it is necessary to measure how many of the events (births and deaths) were reached by them. the Capture-Recapture Technique is applied in order to estimate total figures that are essential for this evaluation.
+Aiming at assessing the coverage of the Vital Statistics Systems, it is required to measure how many events (births and deaths) were reached by them, followed by the application of the Capture-Recapture Technique to estimate their totals, key to such assessment.

-As in the previous edition, the estimates of total live births and deaths and their respective underreporting indicators available here are experimental, that is, they are under assessment, since they have not yet reached a complete degree of maturity in terms of harmonization, coverage or methodology.
-Thus, the following variables were selected in the case of births: Federation Unit and Municipality where the mother lives; age of the mother at childbirth time; place of birth; percentage of the municipal population of women aged between 25 and 39 years who completed secondary education; and population density of the Municipality based on the 2010 Population Census.
-The following were selected for deaths: Federation Unit and Municipality where the dead person lived; sex of the dead person; age group of the dead person; place of death; nature of death; percentage of the municipal population aged between 25 and 39 years who completed secondary education; and population density of the Municipality, both of them based on the surveying mentioned.
+Like previous releases, the estimates of the total number of live births and deaths and their respective indicators of sub-registration/underreporting now available, related to the year of 2021, have an experimental nature, i.e., they are under assessment as they did not hit a complete degree of maturity in terms of harmonization, coverage or methodology.
+Also like previous releases, the selected disaggregations, in the case of births, include the following aspects: Federation Unit and Municipality where the mother lives; age of the mother at childbirth time; place of birth; percentage of the municipal population of women aged between 25 and 39 years who completed secondary education; and population density of the Municipality based on the 2010 Population Census.
+For deaths, the selected disaggregations take into account: Federation Unit and Municipality where the dead person lived; sex of the dead person; age group of the dead person; place of death; nature of death; percentage of the municipal population aged between 25 and 39 years who completed secondary education; and population density of the Municipality, both of them based on the surveying mentioned.

 It is a whole set of detailed information about vital statistics in Brazil, which includes the Vital Statistics survey, carried out by the IBGE, the data matching between this database and the databases of the Ministry of Health (Information System on Live Births - SINASC and Information System on Mortality - SIM) and the respective estimates of underreporting of births and deaths.
 In order to do this, a more robust methodology to calculate underreporting was developed, based on the application of data matching methods and of the Capture-Recapture technique to estimate the total number of live births and deaths - major purpose of the partnership between the IBGE and the Ministry, which includes the availability of the identified microdata of the sources previously mentioned.